-Beginning January 1, 2018, the new Blair organization will combine the strengths of its predecessors.
-Like John F. Blair, it will offer new and backlist books about culture, history, travel, and food in the Southeastern US and beyond.
-Strengthened by this backlist, the new Blair will be able to expand the mission of Carolina Wren Press, publishing additional literary fiction titles of both national and regional interest, with a focus on new and diverse voices.
+The new Blair organization combines the strengths of its predecessors.
+Like John F. Blair, we offer new and backlist books about culture, history, travel, and food in the Southeastern US and beyond.
+Strengthened by this backlist, Blair also continues to expand the mission of Carolina Wren Press, publishing additional literary fiction titles of both national and regional interest, with a focus on new and diverse voices.

 Carolina Wren Press

 Judy Hogan founded Carolina Wren Press in 1976.
 Throughout its history, the Press has published authors not only from North Carolina and the South at large, but from all over the country, with works of poetry, nonfiction, and fiction for adults.

 Poet Andrea Selch directed the Press from 2003 until 2015, strengthening CWP’s national reputation through its poetry series with titles that include L. Lamar Wilson’s Sacrilegion and Evie Shockley’s a half-red sea.
 Selch also established the Bakwin Award for Writing by a Woman.

 In 2013, Robin Miura joined Selch as Co-director of the Press and served as Director from 2015-2017.
 Miura, an independent editor who has previously worked at Press 53 and Oxford University Press, came to the Carolina Wren to strengthen its fiction list.
 Together with Board Member Lynn York, she established the Lee Smith Novel Prize, awarded biannually to a work of Southern fiction.